Resources for Online Academic Success

 The Student Success Center has launched the online academic success guide to help students navigate online courses.

-If you are a currently enrolled student and would like to see a list of available online and hybrid courses, visit the online and hybrid course directory.
+If you are a currently enrolled Knoxville campus student and would like to see a list of available online and hybrid courses, visit the online and hybrid course directory.

 University Polices and Procedures

-All UT students are subject to the University’s Academic Policies and Procedures, including those pertaining to course adds, drops, and withdrawals.
+All UTK students are subject to the University’s Academic Policies and Procedures, including those pertaining to course adds, drops, and withdrawals.
 Graduate students should consult the Academic Policies and Requirements for Graduate Students.

 Office of Information Technology (OIT) Policies

 Contains links to important policies, including the Acceptable Use of Information Technologies and Copyright Infringement, Peer-to-Peer and File Sharing, which apply to students enrolled at UT.

 Hilltopics provides information on general campus policies and procedures, standards of conduct, academic policies and procedures, and information about student support, services, and organizations.
 These policies apply to all UT students, including those enrolled in online and hybrid programs and courses.